philgentric/klik/README.md

 # Windows

+The Launcher can start either the music player (only one music player can exist at a time) or a "Browser" window.

-Klik has 2 types of windows: "Browser" and "Image".
+Klik/browser has 2 types of windows: "Browser" and "Image".

 You can open as many windows as you want, the limit is your machine's RAM.

-(Klik also includes a music player, single instance/window.)

 ## Browser Windows = displays the content of a folder